 A school anniversary is often a time to learn more about and celebrate the building, founders and significance that the school has lent to the community and city.
-If the school that you attended as a child or teenager, or the institution your child attends, has an anniversary coming up, there are several ways to commemorate this event that will create fond memories for present and former students.
+If the school that you attended as a child or teenager, or the institution your child attends, has such an event coming up, there are several ways to commemorate it with special school anniversary activities that will create fond memories for present and former students.

 It's a good idea to gather current and former students to put together school anniversary activities with a timeline theme.
 For instance, invite students who attended the local high school 30, 20 or 10 years ago to talk about their school experiences (e.g., sports teams they were a part of, the teachers who provided instruction at that time, extracurricular activity choices).

 Of course, students who recently graduated and a few current students can also participate in the celebration, providing insight into how the school has changed over the years.
 Ask each participant to dress in a few clothing or accessory pieces from the time they attended the school to show the longevity of the school and make for great pictures.

 Providing the school with a new artistic piece that celebrates the institution's benefit on the community and surrounding areas is a wonderful way to commemorate a school anniversary celebration.
 For instance, if there is a statue in front of the school in the image of the institution's namesake, a mural created by past and present students that features the statue can be painted on a prominent wall inside or outside of the school and unveiled at the anniversary celebration.

 Or current students can create a more modern interpretation of the school's mascot to be featured in the main trophy case.
 These presentations can be accompanied by a brief history of the school and the significance of the artistic symbol, along with acknowledging the school's current and prior leaders.

 Documenting the Celebration